-$$S_3 = No.of \ successful{waypoints}$$
+$$S_3 = No. of successful{waypoints}$$

-• Task 4: Place a camera trap at a specified ground location: In this mission element, the task is to fly to a given position and deposit/place a camera trap.
+- Task 4: Place a camera trap at a specified ground location: In this mission element, the task is to fly to a given position and deposit/place a camera trap.
 For the purposes of this task, the camera trap will be represented by the cone detailed later in these rules.
 This location will consist of a single point in the format [decimal Latitude, decimal Longitude, altitude above start point] where the camera trap needs to be placed.
-The placement location will also be marked with an ArUco 5x5 ID 100 marker 15cm by 15cm.
+The placement location will also be marked with an ArUco 5x5 ID 100 marker 15cm by 15cm. - Points are awarded for accuracy of the camera trap placement relative to the given location.

-Camera trap placement S 4
+Camera trap placement S_4

 Closest to the target location 8

 Second closet 7

 Third closest 6

 Fourth closest 5

 Fifth closest 4

 Sixth closest 3

 Seventh closest 2

 Eighth closest 1

 All further teams 0